luis-arellano/lunchroulettev2/README.md

 -host name: is database-1.ciiowaujelgi.us-west-2.rds.amazonaws.com
 -database: lunchroulette

+To update the dabase, we are using flask-migrate.
+Whenever you make changes to your models.py file, create a migration:

+flask db init

+this will create a new directory called migrations.

+flask db migrate -m "Some description of the changes you made"

+to see the list of sql commands without applying them run:

+flask db upgrade --sql

+now we can run:
+flask db upgrade

 # Working with Env Variables

 To get the environmental variables stored in the machine we need to save them on ~/.bash_profile (mac)